ivan-hc/AM/README.md

 For everything else, the controls and operation are always the same for both command line tools.
 The only thing that changes is that the installation scripts are written only for "AM", while "AppMan" uses the same scripts and includes commands that can modify them to make them work locally during the installation process.

+As I have already said above, AM (since version 5) can work as a portable app, just like AppMan, but to use the same options as AppMan, you have to rename the main script "APP-MANAGER" as "appman" or it will not completelly act like AppMan (for example, to use "bash-completion" with the dedicated options).

 More details about AppMan on the official repository, at https://github.com/ivan-hc/AppMan

 -----------------------------------------------------------------------------
 ## Use AM locally like AppMan does
+Being AM v5+ a portable script, it can be used just like AppMan, being the internal code the same.
+However, the best way to use it is to install regularly to manage apps at system level.
+You should rename it as "appman" to mande it work like it.

-Since version 4.3.3-1 the new `--user` option allows you to create an alias to install and manage apps in your $HOME folder.
+But if you have the needing of installing apps at system level and locally, use the option `--user` that allows you to create an alias to install and manage apps in your $HOME folder.
 When executing the `am --user` command you will be suggested an alias to use temporarily or if you want you can add it in your ~/.bashrc to make it permanent.
 "AppMan" will be used while still using the usual `am` command.

-This is a minor update for those who want to use the `am` command to install applications locally and who were not aware of AppMan, the AM clone.

-The new option does not immediately enable "AppMan Mode", instead it will show you an alias to use temporarily in the current session or to add to your ~/.bashrc to make it permanent:
+The `--user` option does not immediately enable "AppMan Mode", instead it will show you an alias to use temporarily in the current session or to add to your ~/.bashrc to make it permanent:
 ```
 alias am=/opt/am/appman
 ```